griffinht/griffinht.com/src/blog/guixhypervisor/buhasdf.md

 libvirt.libvirtError: Cannot get interface MTU on 'br0': No such device
 ```

 I used a nonexistant bridge device.
-Let's create a bridge
+Let's create a bridge.
+NetworkManager makes this whole process very easy.
+I like using `nmtui` from the terminal.
+A bridge can be created from the "Edit a connection" menu.

+We need a bridge.
+Also make a bridge slave with the ethernet device todo
 https://guix.gnu.org/cookbook/en/html_node/Network-bridge-for-QEMU.html#Configuring-the-QEMU-bridge-helper-script

 `hot-desktop`